Jump to Glossary by letter

 - – compiled based on the Australian Standard Classification of Education (ASCED), which groups higher education courses, specialisations and units of study with the same or similar vocational emphasis.
 The QILT website lists 21 different study areas to compare.

 - – a website that provides information about Australian Government assistance for tertiary study including information about subsidised fees and government loans.
 This website also contains information about institutions, income support and details on how to be a knowledgeable student.

-- - a student enrolled in and who has not yet completed or graduated from a diploma, advanced diploma, associate degree or a bachelor degree.
+- – a student who is enrolled in and has not yet completed a higher education accredited diploma/ advance diploma, associate degree or a bachelor degree.